Three Social Codes that Outlived Their Welcome

 Many social codes, especially those that distinguished gender and social class, have faded from our lives, or evolved into something new.

 In observance of Valentine’s Day and in honor of the 100th anniversary of the 19th Amendment, let’s remind ourselves of some social codes that had outlived their time.
-While I recently wrote about [link] codes that have evolved and have withstood the test of time, there are many that have faded completely.
+While I recently wrote about social codes that have evolved and have withstood the test of time, there are many that have faded completely.
 Good riddance to those!

 Who can ask someone out?

 When it comes to social codes, Valentine’s Day and invitations; who can ask whom?—who can extend an invitation?— the answer is; socially, anyone can ask anyone else out.

 Long gone are the traditional days when a woman sat by a phone, waiting for a man to call to ask for a date.
 As I said, good riddance!
 In a social situation, you don’t wait for an invitation.
 If you want to go out with someone, take it upon yourself to ask.